andgineer/goodreads-export/docs/README.md

 author name from the link.
 Of cause you should not delete or modify the link.

+Author name is always get from the link and not from the author file name.

 #### Merging different author names

 In goodreads could be a lot of different spellings of the author name plus versions in